Context Engineering in the Agentic‑AI Era — and How to Cook It

 Repair vs refuse flow:

-• Policy violations: Refuse immediately (no repair attempt).
-Suggest a safe alternative if possible.
+- Policy violations: Refuse immediately (no repair attempt).
+Suggest safe alternative.

 Common guardrail types: